Antelope (1802 slave ship): The ships

 Antelope was a ship of a little more than 112 tons burthen built in Freeport, Maine, in 1802.
-In 1809 she was sold to a foreign owner, and in 1819 she passed to a Spanish owner in Cadiz, who renamed her Fenix.
+In 1809 she was sold to a foreign owner, and in 1819 she passed to a Spanish owner in Cádiz, who renamed her Fenix.
 The new owner of Antelope was licensed in August 1819 by the Spanish government of Cuba to trade for new slaves from Africa.
 In early March 1820 Antelope was at Cabinda loading African slaves when a privateer flying the flag of an unspecified Latin American republic (several of which were then rebelling against Spanish rule) accosted Antelope and seized goods and supplies and the best of the slaves from the ship.
 After the privateer left, Antelope resumed loading slaves.

 A hermaphrodite brig of a little less than 200 tons burthen named Baltimore, under the flag of the Venezuelan revolutionary Luis Brión, arrived in Baltimore in 1819.
 In December 1819 the ship, now named Columbia, sailed from Baltimore under a letter of marque issued by the Uruguayan revolutionary José Gervasio Artigas.
 The crew of Columbia had all sworn that they were not citizens of the United States, but a United States Revenue-Marine cutter removed four of the crewmen as U.S. citizens before escorting the ship out to sea.
 Once at sea the ship's name was changed to Arraganta.

 Arraganta boarded or chased American, British and Spanish ships on the way to Africa.
 In early 1820 Arraganta encountered the American registered brig Exchange, out of Bristol, Rhode Island, and seized at least 25 Africans that it was carrying.
 On March 23, 1820, Arraganta arrived at Cabinda, where it found Antelope and three ships flying the Portuguese flag, all loading African slaves.
 The crew of Arraganta captured the four ships, and loaded the Africans from the Portuguese ships onto Arraganta and Antelope.